Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 \subsubsection{The W-SRCQ across strata}

-We begin by investigating perturbation properties of the W-SRCQ across strata.
-Our first result reveals a certain openness property of the W-SRCQ with respect to the index stratification: the W-SRCQ is \emph{stable} under small perturbations, as long as the negative inertia index remains unchanged.
+We first examine the perturbation properties of the W-SRCQ across strata.
+Proposition~\ref{prop:open-W-SRCQ} establishes a stratified openness property: the W-SRCQ remains locally stable under small perturbations that preserve the negative inertia index.